jb297686/jb297686.github.io/_posts/2025-10-03-ultralytics-conveyor.md

 train_results = model.train(data="/content/conveyor-3/data.yaml", epochs=10)
 ```

-Since we're at the proof of concept stage and dont' want to spend too much money on training we specify just 10 epochs of training (that is, 10 full passes of all the data through the YOLO model).
+Since we're at the proof of concept stage and don't want to spend too much money on training we specify just 10 epochs of training (that is, 10 full passes of all the data through the YOLO model).
 If the results are promising after 10 epochs we can always train with a larger number of epochs later.

 ---